 - Powdered sugar, for dusting

-- Using an electric mixer, beat the butter and sugar together until incorporated.
+- Using an electric mixer, in a large bowl, beat the butter and sugar together until incorporated.
 Mix in the ricotta, vanilla and lemon zest.

 - Scrape down the sides of the bowl, then add the egg yolks, one at a time, continuing to beat until very light and creamy.
+Scrape down the bowl as needed.
 Add in the limoncello, almond flour and baking powder and beat to combine.
+Clean the beaters thoroughly.

-- In a separate clean chilled bowl, beat the egg whites with an electric mixer until stiff peaks form.
+- In a separate clean chilled bowl, beat the egg whites with the mixer until stiff peaks form.
 Gently fold the egg whites into the cake mixture.
 (Don’t worry if white streaks remain – they will disappear once in the oven.)

 - Allow to cool completely.
 (It will fall slightly.)
 Dust with the powdered sugar and serve!